-Alexander Green’s Gone Fishin’ Portfolio
+What is Alexander Green’s Gone Fishin’ portfolio?

-Performance of the Gone Fishin’ Portfolio
+What is the historical return of the Gone Fishin’ Portfolio?

 - 15.00% US Total Stock Market (VTI)

 - 15.00% US Small Cap (VIOO)

 - 5.00% REITs (Real Estate) (VNQ)

 Who Is Alexander Green?

 Alexander Green is the Investment Director of The Oxford Club.
 A membership “club” supposedly designed to help you grow your wealth and prosperity.
 I have always thought of it as a very clever marketing scheme designed to sell you the publications of Agora.

 The Gone Fishin’ Portfolio is detailed in Alexander Green’s book The Gone Fishin’ Portfolio: Get Wise, Get Wealthy…and Get on With Your Life.